RossMeikleham/Tetris/README.md

 ###Building:

-- Open the tetris.pro file in Qt Creator, run qmake and then build/run
+- Open the `tetris.pro` file in Qt Creator, run qmake and then build/run
+- Alternatively from OSX/*Nix run `qmake tetris.pro` from the command line and then `make` to produce the binary

+###Running Unit Tests

+- Open the `tetris_tests.pro` file in Qt Creator, run `qmake tetris_tests.pro` and then build/run
-- Alternatively from OSX/*Nix run qmake from the command line and then make to produce the binary
+- Alternatively from OSX/*Nix run `qmake tetris_tests.pro` from the command line and then `make` to produce the binary